-While it is difficult to cover the nearly 100 musical events taking place on eight stages over the weekend, the Festival has compiled a list of the 10 best things about the Monterey Jazz Festival—both for returning fans or newcomers—that describe why JazzTimes readers have voted Monterey as “World’s Best Festival” in 2006, 2007, 2008, 2013, and 2014.
-Click here to purchase tickets to the 2015 Monterey Jazz Festival.
+MJF60 is the biggest event the Festival has ever programmed, with 115 musical events taking place on eight stages over the weekend, and we have compiled a list of the 10 best things about the Monterey Jazz Festival—both for returning fans or newcomers—that describe why JazzTimes readers have voted Monterey as “World’s Best Festival” six times over the last decade.
+Click here to purchase tickets to the 2017 Monterey Jazz Festival.

 1. The shopping.